swssr/flightplan/README.md

 Landing page for fictional company. vanilla everything.

 ## Contribution 🤼
-All Welcome, this is concept website.
+All Welcome, this is a concept website.
 Do whatever you want.